 However much coastal properties cost and despite the busy summer months it is not easy to buy a French Property within walking distance of the beach.
 They tend to sell very quickly so if this is what you are looking for you will need to act quickly once a suitable one comes onto the market.

 Some French families decide to head to the country for their holiday homes, to the numerous lakes and rivers where life can be more peaceful.
 It’s an idea worth investigating if you are planning to buy a holiday home, Having access to the coast can be an asset but buying a holiday home inland where you can relax in more tranquil surroundings is worth considering.

-A budget of less than €200,000 will give you a huge choice of country properties.
-This property in Poitou Charente is similar to many on the market and has three bedrooms, swimming pool and a large garden.
+A budget of less than €200,000 will give you a huge choice of country properties, especially in the Poitou-Charentes.

 It is even possible to buy a house in the ever popular Dordogne for less than €200,000.